Zika: A Social Media Conversation Timeline

 Summer and Zika themes combine with activity by influencers like The New York Times, Washington Post, CDC, and CNN.
 Common themes are summer prevention and possible vaccine development:

 Social comments were driven strongly by Retweets and @Replies from CNN International’s 5.2million+ followers:

-A photo posted by The White House (@whitehouse) on
+A post shared by The Obama White House (@obamawhitehouse) on

 The White House’s 2.9 million followers contributed 31.5K interactions to this serious address, which springboarded into the next day…

 The White House’s post, and CNN and ABC reports about the “first case of Zika Virus in the continental US” generate a huge amount of conversation on social.
 Influencers “worldstar” (Instagram) and “senatorsanders” (Facebook) lead interactions for a combined 27k, creating the highest conversation volume since February.

 Data indicates the highest volume in six months, at 73.4k mentions.
 Influencers are widespread, as the topic tips into a hot domestic issue.
 Over 18% of the conversation includes “States”.
 Major Zika-related conversation generators that occur in this time period:

 - The Telegraph publishes “Rio Olympics: which athletes have withdrawn over Zika fears?”

 - August 8th: Daily Mail (UK): “Brazilian crowds taunt more US athletes with chants of ‘Zika!’ during tense beach volleyball match.”